K1GOL/firedoor/README.md

     "cooldownMultiplier": 2 // How much the authentication cooldown will increase.
 Leave undefined for default (2).
   },
   "nat": [
     // NAT rules, each rule as an object in this array.
+At least one NAT rule required.
     {
       "from": {
         "host": "192.168.1.106", // From this IP.
 Leave undefined for 0.0.0.0